 How does PSHE Education impact my child’s learning?

 Alongside the national curriculum PSHE supports young people to realise their academic potential, and enjoy their time in education.
 Problems such as unhealthy relationships, including between peers, anxiety or issues related to online or personal safety will cause disruption to a child’s learning.
 PSHE addresses these issues, and empowers children to understand when they might need to access support.
-PSHE offers children and young people with opportunities to challenge their way of thinking and develop new skills such as teamwork, communication and supporting their self-esteem.
+PSHE offers children and young people opportunities to challenge their way of thinking and develop new skills such as teamwork, communication and supporting their self-esteem.

-Children also have the opportunity to learn more about finances, careers and the world of work, to better prepare them for life after school.
+Children and young people also have the opportunity to learn more about finances, careers and the world of work, to better prepare them for life after school.
 They will gain transferable skills from PSHE valued by further education or future employers.

 In the Department for Education’s review of the impact of PSHE, they said: “The evidence shows that personal, social, health and economic (PSHE) education can improve the physical and psychosocial well-being of pupils.
 A virtuous cycle can be achieved, whereby pupils with better health and well-being can achieve better academically, which in turn leads to greater success.”